cca/koha_snippets/readme.md

 I'm using npm scripts to automate development tasks.
 Run `npm install` to get the necessary dependencies.
 Then, from inside this project, you'll have these `npm run` scripts available:

 - `build` - run all the compilation scripts listed here, meta-task
+- `admin-js` - minify all staff-side JavaScript
 - `catalog-js` - minify all public catalog JavaScript
-- `admin-js` - minify all staff-facing JavaScript
+- `admin-scss` - compile & minify staff-side styles
 - `catalog-scss` - compile & minify public catalog styles

 All output goes in the "dist" directory unless otherwise noted.